tensor2flow/vue-drag-and-drop/README.md

 # vuedragging

-The Vue Dragging tools for easy create your vue components
+The Vue Dragging tools for easy create your vue draggable components

 ## Install
 ```